skttl/konstrukt-documentation/getting-started/configuration.md

 To configure Konstrukt vis a `IKonstruktConfigurator` you can create a class anywhere in your project that inherits from the `IKonstruktConfigurator` interface and Konstrukt will automatically find them and register their configurations with the DI container.

+See the [reference section](../reference/conventions.md) for information on the various configuration options available on the config builder.

 ```csharp
 public class MyKonstruktConfigurator : IKonstruktConfigurator
 {